-Medical Triage Clinic – For routine and emergency care on an open admissions basis.
-With the firm belief that ill cats and dogs deserve a second chance, Austin Pets Alive! has established this clinic to offer medical care and surgeries to pets who have been labelled a lost cause elsewhere.
+Medical Triage Clinic – For routine and emergency care on an open-admissions basis.
+With the firm belief that ill cats and dogs deserve a second chance, Austin Pets Alive! has established this clinic to offer medical care and surgeries to pets who have been labeled a lost cause elsewhere.
 Through careful budgeting and patience, the clinic provides the required treatment to thousands of at-risk pets every year.

-In addition, the APA! works closely with the city’ Positive Alternatives to Shelter Surrender (PASS) Program, ensuring that pet parents have the support they need and do not give up on animals that can be easily saved.
+In addition, APA! works closely with the city’s Positive Alternatives to Shelter Surrender (PASS) Program, ensuring that pet parents have the support they need and do not give up on animals that can be easily saved.

 APA’s Upcoming Events

-Austin Pets Alive! is never short of funds due to its continuous collaboration with a multitude of corporate sponsors, including well-known organizations like Petsmart, the American Society for the Prevention of Cruelty to Animals (ASPCA), and Bissell.
-Together with these sponsors, the APA! hosts and participates in a variety of exciting events, including:
+Austin Pets Alive! is never short of funds due to its continued collaboration with a multitude of corporate sponsors, including well-known organizations like Petsmart, the American Society for the Prevention of Cruelty to Animals (ASPCA), and Bissell.
+Together with these sponsors, the APA! hosts and participates in a variety of exciting events.